 Click HERE for tickets via Eventbrite

 Please remember tickets are limited to 2 per organisation.

 The ever popular ‘Just a Minute’ session has slots available for a maximum of ten delegates to speak for one minute on a public transport issue affecting the region, just email email@example.com with your proposed issue.

 Public Transport is part of the solution for the biggest economic, environmental and social issues affecting communities in the South West.We welcome newcomers, and emphasise that this forum provides a unique opportunity for those who are interested in the role of public transport as an enabler, and appreciate the need to overcome the barriers to use.

 Perhaps the problem is not how far you go, but it is whether you can get there?
 Against a background of climate change recognition, increasing congestion, and inequality, there could be the right momentum to bring public transport to centre stage and highlight it’s integral role in society.

-We welcome Crispin Truman, Chief Executive of the Campaign to Protect Rural England (CPRE) and examine the value in reinstating connectivity in areas of transport poverty.
-Heather Cullimore, who has been integral to transformative projects in the Greater Bristol area, brings a city perspective on isolation.
+Keynote speaker, Crispin Truman, Chief Executive of the Campaign to Protect Rural England (CPRE) emphasised the value in reinstating connectivity in areas of transport poverty.

-Please inform us if you are catching on of the free buses detai8led below:
+Please inform us if you are catching on of the free buses detailed below:

 While general Meetings are a twice yearly fixture in the calendar, we ensure our members actively engage in the consultation process through seminars, meetings and workshops to tackle specific issues, as required